gabrielstar/ai_betterbet/README.md

   Bet analytics app gathers statistics about upcoming footbal matches and suggests most likely outcomes using predictive analytics.
     Statistics are retrieved from external system via API.
     Own API is exposed.
     User can define leagues to watch.
     User can walk through teams statistics.
     User can pick teams for progression betting on draw events.
+    Data can be visualized with charts_studio online.

 Technologies: